nigelfiler/Axiom-ipcamera/README.md

 | Default Gateway | `198.18.2.46` |
 | DNS Server     | `198.18.2.46` |

-> *Thanks to forum member "5TC" on the Sealine forum for discovering this!*
+> *Thanks to forum member "5TC" on the Sealine forum for discovering and documenting this*

 ---